Andani2020/Factorial-Web-Appication/README.md

 ## How to submit
 Please upload the code for this project to GitHub, and post a link to your repository.

+## Assement set up

+1. To start the application, run `python qa_interview.py`
+2. To run the selenium script, run `python factorial_test.py`
+3. To view answers for QA Requirements for implementation, open QA-Take-Home-Assessment-Answers.txt